 Our viewbooks contain useful info and lots of photos that showcase our campus and student life.
 Our college-specific brochures offer detailed information about specific areas of study.

 We've prepared a package with photos of the university and student life that you can use to promote USask.

 Resources for admitted students

 Budgeting is an important part of preparing for post-secondary education.
-Students should review estimated tuition and student fees to get an idea of what to budget for, and then consider sources of funding, such as student loans, Indigenous student funding for education and scholarships, bursaries or other awards.
+Students should review estimated tuition and student fees to get an idea of what to budget for, and then consider sources of funding.
+They can find more information on our Tuition and costs page.